PhilTKamp/local-rag-workshop/README.md

 significantly more expensive computationally compared to embedding models.
 If you don't really need that final message, cut it.
 Save the compute, complexity and avoid the risk of hallucinations.
 It'll run better locally and/or leave you with less operational costs.

-*Is it easier to store the values directly with the embeddings?*
+*Should I store the values directly with the embeddings?*

-This workshop separates the two out into a vector search table and a traditional data table.
-That isn't necessarily essential and is done primarily to allow for different indexes or search methods to be created on the same data.
-If you don't need the extra complexity of multiple tables, just group them together.
+This workshop keeps the embeddings stored alongsize the values themselves for simplicity.
+This isn't essentially by any means in some cases you may want these embeddings separated and to just store a reference or foreign key back to the original data point.
+I've split these out before for implementations in Redis due to data type restrictions.
+Perhaps you want to separate the embeddings as not row will have an embedding, or maybe you want to build an index on just the embedding?

 *In a complex data model, what values are worth embedding?*